simonsobs/ocs/docs/developer/agents.rst

 Examples
 ````````
-Examples should be given using the "Examples" header when it would improve the
+Examples should be given using the "Examples" heading when it would improve the
 clarity of how to interact with a given Task or Process::

         Examples: